raspberrypilearning/lego-data-dash/en/step_4.md

 ### Test the sliding indicator

+To program your sliding indicator, we can reuse some of the code written in the [LEGO Data Plotter](https://projects.raspberrypi.org/en/projects/lego-plotter) project as they're very much the same mechanism.

 --- task ---

 Connect the motor of your slider to Port A on your BuildHAT.